 Since we're told the proportionality constant is her rate, we use this equation, which may already be familiar to you:

 Bells should be going off in your head, and not the ones you usually hear whenever you look into a bright light.
 You should see a doctor about that, by the way.
-Tina's distance was miles and she walked for hours, so
+Tina's distance was miles and she walked for hours, or an hour and fifteen minutes.

 We can solve this by eliminating the denominators.
-Multiply both sides by 4 to find
+Multiply both sides by 4.

-If then y is inversely proportional to x with constant 7.
+If , then y is inversely proportional to x with a constant of 7.